 - Dress in smart/casual attire.
 Even though you are not expected to wear a suit on the job, making an effort for the first time you meet them will be appreciated.

-Right, if you’ve now made up your mind about what path to take in the Driving industry, click here to see what job vacancies we have available for you!
+If you’ve now made up your mind about what path to take in the Driving industry, see what job vacancies we have available for drivers.